bronzehedwick/chrisdeluca/content/article/practical-internet-security.md

-Well, congratulations, person-I-made-up-for-convenience, for turning on two factor authentication, but if two factor is the only thing you have reasonably protecting your account, it's only single factor authentication.
+Well, congratulations, person-I-made-up-for-convenience, for turning on two factor authentication, but if two factor is the only thing you have reasonably protecting your account, it's only single factor authentication, which defeats the purpose.
+Passwords, however unfortunately, still matter.

-Think that's enough?
-Tell that to this chump, who was so confident in only two factor authentication that he posted his password publicly.
-Guess what happened?
-He got wicked hacked.
-Granted, he called a hell of a lot of attention to himself by posting a big article on how hackers couldn't hack him, but still.
-Keep two factor authentication at two factors.

 How do password managers improve your security?
-They leverage the same thing that attackers use to crack your accounts to protect them, a computer.
+They leverage the same thing attackers use to crack your accounts to protect them: a computer.
 Can't remember 200 unique and secure passwords for all your online accounts?
 I don't blame you.
-So let the computer do what it does best: hard, boring crap humans are bad at, like generating and remembering lots of passwords.
+So let the computer do what it does best: hard, boring crap humans are bad at.
+Like generating and remembering lots of passwords.

 * [Last Pass](https://www.lastpass.com/) has a free tier, and is only $12 a year for all the features (syncing to multiple devices and such), so it's pretty